anders-malmros-inera/aggregator/README.md

    - Use `-1` to simulate a resource rejecting the request
    - Use `0` for immediate response
    - Use positive numbers for delay in milliseconds
+4. Enter a timeout in milliseconds (e.g., `10000`)
+   - Default: 10000ms (10 seconds)
+   - Maximum: 27000ms (27 seconds, configurable via `aggregator.timeout.max-ms`)
+   - If client requests higher timeout, the aggregator will cap it at the maximum
-4. Click "Call Aggregator"
+5. Click "Call Aggregator"
-5. Watch as journal notes arrive in real-time via SSE
+6. Watch as journal notes arrive in real-time via SSE
-6. Notes are automatically sorted by date (newest first)
+7. Notes are automatically sorted by date (newest first)

 ## Example Delay Patterns